nad-garraz/face-recognition-app/README.md

 ## Demo

-You can see a live demo of the background color gradient generator [here](https://facereconapp.onrender.com).
+You can see a live demo of the [here](https://facereconapp.onrender.com).

 ## Features